Legal Documents for Dead Person

 A death certificate is a document which states the termination of an individual’s or person’s existence in India.
 The death certificate contains the place, time, date, reason of death and it also specifies the legal heirs of the deceased.
 It also empowers the legal heirs to enjoy his property and other benefits.
+It is an important legal document for dead person.

 It is compulsory to register every death under the law and as per the Registration of Birth and Death Act, 1969.
 This Act also helps in keeping the records of death.
 The government has a good system to register the death of the deceased.
 The government has laid down different registrar offices to register the death of the deceased.
 And it is the duty and responsibility of the legal heirs and legal representatives to register the death of the person dead in India.